About Sonita

 Sonita is a collaborative and effective board member with unique insight and foresight focused on long-term value creation.

-Sonita Lontoh is a public company board director, strategic advisor, and former Fortune 100 senior executive who focuses on digital innovation, sustainability, and cybersecurity — contributing positive impact to businesses, consumers, and society.
+Sonita Lontoh is a public company board director, strategic advisor, and former Fortune 100 senior executive who focuses on artificial intelligence (AI), technology innovation and digital transformations — contributing positive impact to businesses, consumers, and society.

 Sonita has extensive global experience: North America, Europe, and Asia Pacific.
 She is an independent "big picture" thinker in innovation, digital transformation, and customer experience for public companies' boards looking to leverage disruptive technologies and innovation to meaningfully transform their industries and drive growth.
 She serves on the National Association of Corporate Director (NACD)’s Blue Ribbon Commission on board culture on the NACD/World Economic Forum/CGI’s Climate Advisory Council.
-She is NACD-directorship certified, NACD’s climate governance-certified, the Digital Directors Network’s cybersecurity-certified, and completed the Stanford’s Directors College.
+She is NACD-directorship certified, NACD cyber risk oversight-certified, NACD’s climate governance-certified, the Digital Directors Network’s cybersecurity-certified, and completed the Stanford’s Directors College and the Harvard Business School programs on Audit and Compensation.

 Diverse & Global Experience